-Research Program Leader: Biomedical Engineering and Neuroscience (BENS)
+Research Program Leader: Biomedical Engineering and Neuromorphic Systems (BENS)

 Reverse engineering the brain

 The brain creates a coherent interpretation of the external world based on input from its senses.
 Yet data from the senses are unreliable and confused.
 How does the brain determine what is out there in the world around it?
 BENS conducts neurophysiological and psychophysical investigations combined with theoretical, computational and electronic modelling studies to discover how the brain achieves this.
 The outcomes of this research will then be applied to create electronics sensors with built in brains.

 Neuromorphic Engineering is a subfield of Electrical Engineering that aims to apply knowledge of how signals are processed in the brain to build electronic signal processing systems that vastly outperform current digital signal processing systems.
 Current 'smart' sensors are generally sensors with a built-in computer.
 BENS aims to develop smart sensors with a built-in brain.
 He is one of the pioneers of the field of Neuromorphic Engineering and a recognised world leader in neuromorphic vision sensors and audio sensors.

 BENS is developing several wearable and portable electronic devices for medical purposes.
 Some of these devices measure intrinsic body properties such as blood flow and respiration.
 Other devices actively interact with the user with the aim of improving human functions such as balance and sensory perception.
 Some of our inventions are currently commercialised.

 - Fellow IEEE, 2014

 - ARC Queen Elizabeth II Fellowship 2008-2012